ashutoshmjain/gita/src/continuum.md

 - First that we all are searching something.

     What we know as "quest" in our lives, is same as "motion" in the particle physics.
 We know from Quantum Mechanics that all elementary particles are always at motion.
 Nothing is stationary or at absolute rest in our universe.
 While particle motion is a scientific truth, we may not be so sure about the eternal nature of our own quest.
-The proof our quest is in data.
+Lets see if we could gather something from the data.

     A hundred years from now, historians AI may write -